AryanT10/TailTales/README.md

 ## Document Purpose

-This document outlines the software requirements for the Pets Crew Website project.
+This document outlines the software requirements for the TailTales project.
 It is intended to guide the development and ensure all stakeholders have a clear understanding of the project's goals and requirements.

 ## Intended Audience

-This document is intended for the project team, stakeholders, and anyone involved in the development and maintenance of the Pets Crew Website.
+This document is intended for the project team, stakeholders, and anyone involved in the development and maintenance of the TailTales.

 ## Project Proposal